HAU Hebbel am Ufer venues

 Relaxed performances aim to welcome all visitors for whom sitting still for long periods of time in the theatre is a barrier.
 This applies in particular to neurodivergent people (including those with autism, Tourette's syndrome or ADHD), people with learning difficulties and people with chronic pain.
 However, many other people may also choose to attend a relaxed performance, either because they need to or because they like the inclusive environment.

-On the production pages on our website, as well as below, you will find information on sound design, lighting, and content-related aspects that may help you decide if a show is suitable for you, so you can better plan your visit.
+On the production pages on our website you will find information on sound design, lighting, and content-related aspects that may help you decide if a show is suitable for you, so you can better plan your visit.
 If you have questions about this, please contact us at access@tanzimaugust.de.